Muladi (politician)

-Muladi (26 May 1943 – 31 December 2020) was an Indonesian academician, judge, and politician who served as the Rector of the Diponegoro University and Minister of Justice in the Seventh Development Cabinet and Development Reform Cabinet.
+Muladi (26 May 1943 – 31 December 2020) was an Indonesian academic, judge, and politician who served as the Rector of the Diponegoro University and Minister of Justice in the Seventh Development Cabinet and Development Reform Cabinet.

 Early life and education

 Muladi was born in Surakarta on 26 May 1943 as the youngest son of Dasijo Darmo Soewito and Sartini.
 His father, who came from East Java, was a police officer.
 Muladi moved to Semarang following his father's transfer to the city.
 Muladi was considered naughty during his childhood and consequently experienced grade retention in elementary and junior high school.

 Despite failing to graduate from junior high school, Muladi went on to attend a private high school, the Indonesian Institute High School.
 After completing high school, he studied law and societal studies at Diponegoro University.

 At university, Muladi was an active member of the Indonesian National Student Movement.
 He also joined the Students' Regiment, a student paramilitary organization.
-He worked for OPS oil and gas company from 1966 until 1969.
+He worked for OPS Oil and Gas Company from 1966 until 1969.

 Academic career

-After he graduated from the university, Muladi taught as a docent in Diponegoro University since 1986.
+After he graduated from the university, Muladi taught as a docent at Diponegoro University since 1986.
 Muladi taught as a docent for eight years until he was appointed the Rector of the Diponegoro University on 13 April 1994.
 He still held the rectorate during his tenure as a member of the People's Consultative Assembly and Minister of Justice.
 He was relieved of the rectorate on 19 May 1998 when he was replaced by Professor Eko Budihardjo.